 11.St.
 Stephen’ Day: December 26′ 2020

 The day after Christmas is also a holiday for the Italians.
 December 26 is celebrated as St. Stephen’s Day.
 This day is celebrated in the honor of St. Stephen, who is believed to be the first Christian martyr.
 While Italians celebrate Christmas at home, the celebrations move out of homes on St. Stephen’s Day.
 One of the main activities of people on this day is to visit churches to see the nativity scenes.
 On the other hand, every region of Italy has a different way of celebrating this festival.
 In certain areas, people visit hospitals to offer a donation, while in some other places the entire nativity scene is re-enacted.
 People also celebrate this day by enjoying a small feast at home.

-If you are a tourist and want to learn about the culture and traditions of Italy, you can plan your holiday around some of these public holidays.
+If you are a tourist and want to learn about the culture and traditions of Italy, you can plan your holiday around some of these public holidays, with minimal, stress-free Italy visit visa procedures.
 But an important thing to remember is that it could get really crowded in Italy during these times of the year.